 In our in-depth discussions with cybersecurity executives, they spoke about the informal networking events they attend with other cyber professionals to stay apprised of developments in cyber risk.
 Many participate in local CISO discussion groups to share learning related to cyber breaches.
 Meetings may also include guest presentations on key topics such as presentations by FBI cybersecurity experts.
 Participants are anonymous, as are the examples they share.

-Leadership can set the tone at the top to promote a security culture, through proactive, organization-wide engagement, implementing measurable cybersecurity learning and awareness programs, and encouraging their employees’ behaviors that protect the organization and its people from a pervasive security breach.
+Leadership can set the tone at the top to promote a security culture, through proactive, organisation-wide engagement, implementing measurable cybersecurity learning and awareness programmes and encouraging their employees’ behaviours that protect the organisation and its people from a pervasive security breach.
 More specifically, this can be accomplished by:

 Throughout this report, we’ve highlighted the challenges and potential opportunities consumer businesses face related to cybersecurity.
 In order to capture the business value associated with innovative technologies and the cybersecurity initiatives that many companies are pursuing, businesses should remain secure, vigilant, and resilient.
 A few thoughts on where to potentially begin include: